| This

 To contact the author with comments and suggestions, e-mail: Shane Connor

-webmaster@ki4u.com.
-This guide will be continually 'fine-tuned' so, before
+at [email protected].
+This guide will be continually 'fine-tuned' so,

 or to print out, use this PDF version here http://www.ki4u.com/guide.pdf